agradus/OpenLdocs/docs/documentation/guides/developer_guide.md

 There are two predefined priority rules and possibility to implement Java class that compares two tables using their properties:

 -   **min(\<property name\>)**
-	A table that has lower value of property specified will have a higher priority.
+	<br/>A table that has lower value of property specified will have a higher priority.
 The property specified by name must be `instanceof Comparable<class of property value>`.
 -   **max(\<property name\>)**
-	A table that has a higher value of property specified will have a higher priority.
+	<br/>A table that has a higher value of property specified will have a higher priority.
 The property specified by name must be `instanceof Comparable<class of property value>`.

 To specify the Java comparator of tables, the `javaclass:<java class name>` expression must be used.
 Java class must implement `Comparator<ITableProperties>`.